trilitech/tezos-developer-docs/docs/architecture/bakers.md

 A delegate also participates in [governance](/architecture/governance) in proportion to their _voting power_.
 The voting power of a delegate is computed in a similar way to the baking power except that no distinction is made between tez that are staked or not staked.

-Bakers must run at least one Tezos node and a baker service to go with it, see our [tutorial for bakers](/tutorials/join-dal-baker).
+Bakers must run at least one Tezos node and a baker daemon to go with it.
-These services must run at all times with a stable power source and internet connection, because periods of inactivity for a baker entail losses of rewards, and eventually being marked as inactive and temporarily excluded from baking.
+These daemons must run at all times with a stable power source and internet connection, because periods of inactivity for a baker entail losses of rewards, and eventually being marked as inactive and temporarily excluded from baking.

 ## Delegating to a baker